“Breathe in and think, I am solid; Breathe out and think, I am free.”

 In an extensive research study out of Harvard University, Matt Killingsworth and colleagues measured people’s happiness levels at different points throughout the day.
 The study polled over 15,000 participants of diverse age, race, and socioeconomic backgrounds.
 Throughout the day, the research app would randomly text participants to ask them what they were doing, whether their mind was wandering, and how happy they were.

 After compiling nearly half a million data points, the researchers found that people’s minds wander almost half the time!
 However, when people are fully engaged in what they’re doing – no matter whether it’s taking out the trash or eating a delicious meal – they tend to be 10-20% happier than people doing the same activity with a wandering mind.

 Dorey Standish, Chief Mindfulness Officer of Mastermind Meditation

 “Christine led us in a mindfulness experience on a busy Monday afternoon.
 At first, I was hesitant to take time out of my day for a 30-minute session, but Christine quickly created a safe and welcoming space for me to slow down, let my mind and body relax, and tune into how my body was feeling.
 Afterwards, I was able to move into the rest of my week feeling more in tune with how to maintain a healthy pace and balance”.

 BirchWalking offers you, your team, or organization an array of research-backed mindfulness and mindful movement experiences from introductory and brief sessions, to cocreated and targeted multi-week programs, or ad hoc drop in experiences.

 Get In Touch

-Contact Christine to discuss your individual, family, team, group, or organizational needs and codesign a nature connected wellness experience oriented towards building resiliency and capacity for all humans and beings to live well and thrive together.
+Contact Christine and Suzanna to discuss your individual, family, team, group, or organizational needs and codesign a nature connected wellness experience oriented towards building resiliency and capacity for all humans and beings to live well and thrive together.